commonlyjs/commonly/README.md

   <img src=".github/assets/demo/inline-documentation-demo.apng"
       height="275" align="right" hspace="0" />
   Easily learn about details of a function as you type.
-  We carefully document our code, so you will never have to browse manually through documentation again.
+  We carefully document our code, so you will never have to browse manually through the documentation again.

+  Whenever you feel lost, see included external resources attached as links or just try out included examples.
 </p>
 <br/>
 <br/>